oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 There are three cross-device flow patterns for transferring the authorization request between the Consumption Device and the Authorization Device.

 - **User-Transferred Session Data Pattern:** In the first pattern, the user initiates the authorization process with the authorization server by copying information from the Consumption Device to the Authorization Device, before authorizing an action.
 By transferring the data from the Consumption Device to the Authorization Device, the user transfers the authorization session.
-For example the user may read a code displayed on the Consumption Device and enter it on the Authorization Device, or they may scan a QR code displayed on the Consumption Device with the Authorization Device.
+For example, the user may read a code displayed on the Consumption Device and enter it on the Authorization Device, or they may scan a QR code displayed on the Consumption Device with the Authorization Device.
 The Device Authorization Grant ({{RFC8628}}) is an example of a cross-device flow that follows this pattern.
 - **Backchannel-Transferred Session Pattern:** In the second pattern, the OAuth client on the Consumption Device is responsible for transferring the session and initiating authorization on the Authorization Device via a backchannel with the Authorization Server.
-For example the user may attempt an online purchase on a Consumption Device (e.g., a personal computer) and receive an authorization request on their Authorization Device (e.g., mobile phone).
+For example, the user may attempt an online purchase on a Consumption Device (e.g., a personal computer) and receive an authorization request on their Authorization Device (e.g., mobile phone).
 The Client Initiated Backchannel Authentication {{CIBA}} is an example of a cross-device flow that follow this pattern.
 - **User-Transferred Authorization Data Pattern:** In the third pattern, the OAuth client on the Consumption Device triggers the authorization request via a backchannel with the Authorization Server.
-Authorization data (e.g., a 6 digit authorization code) is displayed on the Authorization Device, which the user transfers to Consumption Device (e.g., by manually entering it).
-For example the user may attempt to access data in an enterprise application and receive a 6 digit authorization code on their Authorization Device (e.g., mobile phone) that they enter on Consumption Device.
-Note: The use of a 6 digit code is illustrative and reflects common practice at the time of writing.
+Authorization data (e.g., a 6-digit authorization code) is displayed on the Authorization Device, which the user transfers to Consumption Device (e.g., by manually entering it).
+For example, the user may attempt to access data in an enterprise application and receive a 6-digit authorization code on their Authorization Device (e.g., mobile phone) that they enter on Consumption Device.
+Note: The use of a 6-digit code is illustrative and reflects common practice at the time of writing.
 Code length may vary based on usability and risk considerations, and specifying the appropriate length is out of scope for this document.

 ### User-Transferred Session Data Pattern {#utsdp}
 The Device Authorization Grant ({{RFC8628}}) is an example of a cross-device flow that relies on the user copying information from the Consumption Device to the Authorization Device by either entering data manually or scanning a QR code.
 The figure below shows a typical example of this flow: